It’s time for a spring cleaning… on your social media profiles, that is.

 Charlotte Gibling

 A distinct visual style can make an otherwise unexciting subject more interesting, and a retro aesthetic is always a popular choice.
-Charlotte Gibling took that tack in creating social media images for a grocery store’s spring cleaning event.
+Charlotte Gibling(opens in a new tab or window) took that tack in creating social media images for a grocery store’s spring cleaning event.

 For these Facebook cover and timeline images, the color choices (1950s-inspired, but also spring-appropriate) and fonts do the most to establish a nostalgic mood.